ScottLogic/Technology-Carbon-Standard/pages/information/hardware/usage.md

 *Source: Dell Product Carbon Footprint (PCF) documents for an example model of Laptop[^laptop], Desktop[^desktop], Monitor[^monitor], and Server[^server].*

-Servers can be associated with high usage emissions compared to employee or end-user devices like laptops or smartphones.
+Servers can be associated with high usage emissions compared to devices like laptops or smartphones.
 This is largely due to higher power consumption associated with more powerful processors, large amounts of RAM, and multiple hard drives to store and process data, as well as more continuous usage patterns.
-Typically, their usage emissions contribute the larger portion to their overall carbon footprint.
+Typically, server usage emissions contribute the larger portion to their overall carbon footprint.
 In contrast, for user devices like laptops and desktops, embodied carbon forms the larger component compared to usage emissions.
 [Read more about embodied vs usage carbon emissions.](../lifecycle#embodied-vs-usage-carbon)

-{% include linkedHeading.html heading="Typical Energy Consumption (TEC)" level=4 %}
+{% include linkedHeading.html heading="Typical Energy Consumption (TEC)" level=3 %}

-When providing PCF data, manufacturers often include assumptions and inputs used in the methodology.
-With regards to usage emissions, one such assumption to note is the [Typical Energy Consumption (TEC)](/glossary#typical-energy-consumption-tec) figure.
+When providing PCF data, manufacturers should include the assumptions and inputs used in the methodology.
+With regards to usage emissions, one such assumption of note is the [Typical Energy Consumption (TEC)](/glossary#typical-energy-consumption-tec) figure.
 TEC is an estimate of a device's expected annual energy consumption based on standard usage patterns.
 For devices like desktops, laptops, and smartphones, TEC is based on standard household usage.
 For servers, the estimation of TEC relies on several assumptions, including server utilisation, operational duration, and PUE of the data centre.

-The TEC figure can be used in place of the estimated annual energy consumption figure approximated through the high-level approach discussed earlier.
+The TEC figure can be used in place of the estimated annual energy consumption figure approximated through the [high-level approach discussed earlier](#a-high-level-approach-for-estimating-usage-emissions).
 However, it's important to note that in some cases TEC may underestimate energy consumption compared to actual business usage patterns.
 This may stand for employee devices, where devices are typically used for longer durations (for example, 8 hours a day), or for servers operating at higher average utilisation levels than those assumed in the TEC calculations.
 Therefore, using TEC in subsequent estimations of emissions arising from business operations could result in lower emissions estimates than expected.

 To ensure accurate and comparable emissions estimates across all hardware assets, it is recommended to clarify the assumptions made by manufacturers.
 Using consistent data sources and transparency over methodology is crucial.